run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/CI-group-availability.md

 4. It can be added several items, the amount you want, to the verification;

-6. Once you add the CI, you can update the charts presented after this field by clicking on "Update Charts".
+6. Once you add the CI group, you can update the charts presented after this field by clicking on "Update Charts".

 5. Verify the information in **Availability per period**.
 You can set the period you want and click on "Update" to view it.